Scientists worldwide are seeking improved and universal flu vaccines

 Mutant virus built vaccine

-The new study involved an influenza A H1N1 virus that the researchers genetically engineered to incorporate certain mutations that made the virus hypersensitive to interferons, proteins involved in alerting the immune system
+The new study involved an influenza A H1N1 virus that the researchers genetically engineered to incorporate certain mutations that made the virus hypersensitive to interferons, proteins involved in alerting the immune system to viral infections.

 The researchers then measured how the virus behaved in mice and ferrets, the most commonly used animal models for influenza studies.
 The animals were vaccinated through the nose with a wild-type flu virus or the mutant virus at different doses.